NYPL/lsp_workflows/workflows/patron_log_in_and_log_out.md

 * If successful, `catalog.nypl.org` creates the `PAT_LOGGED_IN` cookie
 * `Auth.nypl.org` bounces user to `login.nypl.org` where the `nyplIdentityPatron` cookie is created and user is finally redirected to the `redirect_uri` (which may itself issue its own redirects)

-See [#a1-logging-in-via-log-into-the-catalog](#A1.
-Logging in via "Log Into the Catalog) and [#a2-logging-in-via-log-into-the-research-catalog](#A1.
-Logging in via "Log Into the Research Catalog) for a detailed script of the redirects that occur in those paths.
+See [A1.
+Logging in via "Log Into the Catalog](#a1-logging-in-via-log-into-the-catalog) and [#A1.
+Logging in via "Log Into the Research Catalog](#a2-logging-in-via-log-into-the-research-catalog) for a detailed script of the redirects that occur in those paths.

-See [#a3-related-cookies](#A3.
-Related Cookies) for notes on the cookies involved.
+See [#A3.
+Related Cookies](#a3-related-cookies) for notes on the cookies involved.

 ### Special Considerations